 Equity Risk.
 The market prices of equity securities owned by the Fund may go up or down, sometimes rapidly or unpredictably.
 The value of a security may decline for a number of reasons that may directly relate to the issuer (investors should also refer to "Issuer-Specific Risk").
 The values of equity securities also may decline due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates, or adverse investor sentiment generally.
-The Fund may continue to accept new subscriptions and to make additional investments in equity securities even under general market conditions that the Investment Manager views as unfavourable for equity securities.
+The Fund may continue to accept new subscriptions and to make additional investments in equity securities.
 Equity securities generally fall into four broad categories - large-cap, mid-cap, small-cap and micro-cap.
 If the Fund invests primarily in one category, there is a risk that due to current market conditions, the Fund may perform less well than a fund that is invested in another category or across several categories.